 So what can you do about it?
-Let’s take a look at a few of your options.
+Well, let’s take a look at a few of your options.

 When your dog is barking, it’s essential to stay calm and keep your cool.

-So do your best to stay calm and relaxed, so your dog will ultimately learn that there’s no reason to feel fear, defensiveness or over-excitement towards the person who he’s barking at.
+So, always do your best to stay calm and relaxed, so your dog will ultimately learn that there’s no reason to feel fear, defensiveness, or over-excitement towards the person they’re barking at.

 Why?
-Because your dog interprets your yelling as joining in – which confirms to him that he’s been engaging in the correct behavior all along!
+Because your dog interprets your yelling as joining in, which confirms to them that they’ve been engaging in the correct behavior all along!
 Therefore, it’s crucial to never reinforce bad behavior when it comes to correcting a problem (and this applies to virtually any problem you could be having with your dog, too).

 Ignore The Barking

-As difficult as it may be to ignore your dog when he’s barking at someone, you need to ‘ignore’ the behavior – because any attention you give him (either good or bad) is only going to reinforce the behavior you don’t want.
-So this means you need to ignore him entirely – no touching, no speaking, no acknowledgment at all.
+As difficult as it may be to ignore your dog while they’re barking at someone, you need to ‘ignore’ the behavior because any attention you give (either good or bad) is only going to reinforce the behavior you don’t want.
+So this means you need to ignore entirely – no touching, no speaking, no acknowledgment at all.

-Eventually, your dog will become quiet – at some point.
-When this moment comes, reward him with a treat and praise.
+Eventually, your dog will become quiet at some point.
+When this moment comes, reward with a treat and praise.

 At certain times, it isn’t going to be possible to ignore the barking – especially if your dog is very persistent and won’t stop barking for several minutes or more.
 In these situations, it’s useful to have some kind of distraction that you can use to divert your dog’s attention.

 Fortunately, you can also use this as a training method, too.
-All you need to do is give your dog a task that he’s already trained to do.
-For example, tell him to “lie down”, “go to bed”, or “sit”.
+All you need to do is give your dog a task that they’ve already been trained to do.
+For example, tell them to “lie down”, “go to bed”, or “sit”.
 If your dog is already well-trained to perform these commands, then there’s a good chance this will be enough to distract them from the barking.
-In many cases, they’ll perform the task, and stop barking afterward (fingers crossed!)
+In many cases, they’ll perform the task and stop barking afterward.

-However, if your dog won’t follow these commands just yet – you can always use a chew toy, or some kind of interactive toy to take his attention away from the barking.
-But you need to careful with this because you don’t want your dog to learn that this is a ‘reward’ for the barking behavior.
+However, if your dog won’t follow these commands just yet you can always use a chew toy, or some kind of interactive toy to take their attention away from the barking.
+But you need to careful with this because you don’t want your dog to learn that this is a reward for the barking behavior.

 Teach Your Dog To Bark On Command

 This may sound like the last thing you’d want to do if your dog keeps barking at people, but it’s certainly a useful way to gain control over your dog’s barking habits.

-Now, if you have trained your dog to bark on command, you’ll also be able to teach him the “quiet” command at the same time.
+Once you have trained your dog to bark on command, you’ll also be able to teach them the “quiet” command at the same time.

-When your dog has stopped barking, give the command “quiet” and reward him with a tasty treat.
+When your dog has stopped barking, give the command “quiet” and reward them with a tasty treat.

-Over time, he will learn to associate the command with the treat, and he should still follow the command even when he’s barking at someone – so you can use it to stop him before he gets too carried away.
+Over time, they will learn to associate the command with the treat, and they will learn to still follow the command even when barking at someone, so you can use it to stop them before they get too carried away.

 Keep Your Dog Tired